avabellaw/my-recipe/readme.md

 Features to include:
 * Home page with a search bar and an unordered list of recipes underneath.
 * A page for saved recipes.
-* A page for your recipes, including ones you've taken and modified.
+* A page for your recipes, including ones you've used as a template and modified.
 * A tag system where you can tag recipes with dietary metadata such as "vegan", "dairy-free", etc...
 * Search functionality that includes the tag system to filter recipes.
 * Ability to log in.